tonym3nsa/up42/README.md

 A React 18 single page application used to fetch BLOCKS from the UP42 marketplace and add/remove blocks to a cart to be purchased by a user.

-Demo of the application is available [visit google](https://up42-clinet.onrender.com/)
+Demo of the application is available [here](https://up42-clinet.onrender.com/)

 ### Requirements